lmoore36/workout-tracker-app-team/README.md

 # Workout Tracker API

-This project is a RESTful API for tracking workout activities such as running, jogging, or cycling.
-Users can create, read, update, and delete workout records.
-Additionally, users can retrieve aggregated workout data such as total distance covered and average pace.
+This project is a REST API built with Flask for tracking running workouts.
+It allows users to record workout details such as duration, distance, heart rate, and workout type, supporting full CRUD (Create, Read, Update, Delete) functionality.

+The API also provides endpoints for aggregating data, such as calculating the total distance covered per month and determining the average pace of workouts.
+It is designed with Flask-RESTful, uses SQLAlchemy as the ORM for database interactions, and stores data in a lightweight SQLite database.

 ## Table of Contents
 - [Design Decisions](#design-decisions)